 You are entitled to an expedited internal appeal process for emergency care denials, denials of care for life-threatening conditions, and denials of continued stays in a hospital.
-You can also ask for an expedited internal appeal if we deny prescription drugs or intravenous infusions you are currently receiving.
+You can also ask for an expedited internal appeal if we deny a request for step therapy exception or a request for prescription drugs or intravenous infusions you are currently receiving.